 Students seeking to apply for one of these roles for next academic year should email an application about one page long in pdf form to the CAFES Committee <wu-greenfund> no later than noon on Thursday, April 12th.
 The application should provide clearly written responses to the following questions:

 1. Which position(s) would you like to be considered for?
 If more than one please list in order of priority.

 2. Why would you like to serve on the CAFES Committee?
 Speak specifically to the position(s) that you are interested in.

 3. What strengths and experiences will you bring to the committee?

 4. Do you have any previous or current experience working on social justice/equity/environmental related projects and initiatives (coursework included)?
 Reflect on what this experience and understanding could bring to the committee.

 5. What are your commitments for the next year?
 You should be able to commit to regular weekly meetings and an average of 3 hours of work per week during the entire academic year.

 6. Is there any other information you would like the selection committee to know?

-All student members of the Green Fund Committee must be registered (full or part-time) undergraduate students at Willamette University during their term of office.
-The Green Fund, in an effort to fully represent our diverse community, is specifically looking to recruiting members from underrepresented groups on campus.
-CLA/AGSM 3-2 program students finishing their last year of undergraduate work (while holding Green Fund position) are eligible.
+All student members of the CAFES Committee must be registered (full or part-time) undergraduate students at Willamette University during their term of office.
+The CAFES, in an effort to fully represent our diverse community, is specifically looking to recruiting members from underrepresented groups on campus.
+CAS/AGSM 3-2 program students finishing their last year of undergraduate work (while holding CAFES position) are eligible.
 Students selected for these roles must meet academic standards set by the university for student leadership positions.